-Iran vows to defy 'bullying' as U.S. triggers more sanctions
+U.S. reimposes tough curbs on Iran, Tehran hits at 'bullying'

 Iran's crude exports, production tmsnrt.rs/2CRTM0h

-Editing by William Maclean and Jon Boyle
+Editing by William Maclean, Jon Boyle, Richard Balmforth